Morning light at Yarradda Lagoon March 2020. Photo: Gaye Bourke, Charles Sturt University

 Planning for 2022-23

-The Commonwealth Environmental Water Office plans over multi-year time scales, to allow better integration of the planning of water delivery, trade and carryover.
-This year's Commonwealth Environmental Water Management Plan 2022-23 is one document comprising:
+The Commonwealth Environmental Water Office is now planning over multi-year time scales, to allow us to better integrate the planning of water delivery, trade and carryover.
+The Commonwealth Environmental Water Management Plan for 2022-23 is one document comprising:

 - An introductory chapter on how we plan and make decisions to use water for the environment.